mschmitt/shocpp/README.md

 - No authentication of charger, but can be added on a reverse proxy level.
 - No encryption, but can be added on a reverse proxy level.
 - Known obstacles to operation with more than one charger:
-  - *tinyocpp-command* has no facility to route a command to a specific charger.
+  - *shocpp-command* has no facility to route a command to a specific charger/shocpp process.

 ## Architecture

-- *tinyocpp-backend* implements the entire logic and communicates via stdin/stdout, as known from inetd/xinetd/cgi-bin.
+- *shocpp-backend* implements the entire logic and communicates via stdin/stdout, as known from inetd/xinetd/cgi-bin.
-- *tinyocpp-listener* wraps *tinyocpp-backend* behind *websocketd*.
+- *shocpp-listener* wraps *shocpp-backend* behind *websocketd*.
-- *tinyocpp-command* passes payloads to *tinyocpp-backend*, to be sent to the charger.
+- *shocpp-command* passes payloads to *shocpp-backend*, to be sent to the charger.

 ## Configuration

 - Listen address via the *WS_ADDRESS* environment (default: *0.0.0.0*, listen on all interfaces).
 - Listen port via the *WS_PORT* environment (default: *8080*).
-- Path to *tags.json* via *TINYOCPP_TAGSFILE* environment (default: *conf/tags.json,* parallel to tinyocpp's *bin/* directory)
+- Path to *tags.json* via *shocpp_TAGSFILE* environment (default: *conf/tags.json,* parallel to shocpp's *bin/* directory)
-- Path to Accounting directory via *TINYOCPP_ACCOUNTINGDIR* environment (default: *accounting/*, parallel to tinyocpp's *bin/* directory)
+- Path to Accounting directory via *shocpp_ACCOUNTINGDIR* environment (default: *accounting/*, parallel to shocpp's *bin/* directory)

 ## tags.json